Affine techniques on extremal metrics on toric surfaces: Calabi geometry

 \subsection{The differential inequality of $\Phi$}

-We calculate $\Delta\Phi$ on the Riemannian manifold $(\Omega, G_f)$ and derive a differential inequality.
-We only need the inequality for the case $\mc S(f)=0$ in this paper.
+We calculate $\Delta\Phi$ on the Riemannian manifold $(\Omega, G_f)$ and derive a differential inequality, where $\Delta$ is the Laplacian operator with respect to the Calabi metric..
+We only need this inequality for the case $\mc S(f)=0$ in this paper.
 This is already done in \cite{L-J}.
-The following results can be find in \cite{L-J} (See also \cite{L-J-4,L-S}). \begin{lemma} The following two equations are equivalent
+The following results can be found in \cite{L-J} (See also \cite{L-J-4,L-S}). \begin{lemma} The following two equations are equivalent

 \end{lemma} \begin{theorem} Let $f$ be a smooth strictly convex function on $\Omega$ with $\mc S(f)=0$, then \end{theorem}